gr8prnm8/bs-searchable-multiselect/README.md

 **NOTE**:
 If you want to add more than one template, just put them all in one file, one after another.

+## Constants
+For now there is only one constant that you should be aware of - **sms_max_rows**.
+When this is set, there will be only that much visible rows.
+Rest of them will be wrapped with scrollable area.

+Remember that this will work correctly only for templates that make use of bootstrap lists, or ones that have row height similar to them.

 > Written with [StackEdit](https://stackedit.io/).